-The Barbour Scholarships were endowed at the University of Michigan in 1917 by Levi Lewis Barbour for women of the highest academic and professional caliber from the area formerly known as the Orient (encompassing the lands extending from Turkey in the west to Japan and the Philippines in the east) to study modern science, medicine, mathematics and other academic disciplines and professions critical to the development of their native lands.
+The Barbour Scholarships were endowed at the University of Michigan in 1917 by Levi Lewis Barbour for women of the highest academic and professional caliber from the countries encompassing the large region extending from Turkey in the west to Japan and the Philippines in the east to study modern science, medicine, mathematics and other academic disciplines and professions critical to the development of their native lands.

 Any graduate program in any school or college of the Ann Arbor campus, whether or not such programs are in Rackham, may nominate one student each year.
-Nominees must be citizens of countries in the area formerly known as the Orient (encompassing the large region extending from Turkey in the west to Japan and the Philippines in the east).
+Nominees must be citizens of countries encompassing the large region extending from Turkey in the west to Japan and the Philippines in the east.
 In addition, nominees:

 - must not be permanent residents or citizens of the United States and not married to permanent residents or citizens of the United States;